2009–10 Drexel Dragons men's basketball team

 The 2009–10 Drexel Dragons men's basketball team represented Drexel University during the 2009–10 NCAA Division I men's basketball season.
 The Dragons, led by 9th year head coach Bruiser Flint, played their home games at the Daskalakis Athletic Center and were members of the Colonial Athletic Association.
+They lost in the first round of the CAA tournament to James Madison.